 If you're aware of flying-fox camps that contain either grey-headed or spectacled flying-foxes that are not shown on the interactive web tool, there are 3 ways report the camp:

-- notify the Department of the Environment by emailing details of the camp to email@example.com.
+- notify the Department of Planning and Environment by emailing details of the camp to firstname.lastname@example.org.